Camping l’Art de Vivre

-During your stay you will be able to discover around Châteauneuf-du-Pape, the typical Provençal villages and all the activity of a dynamic region: Art and culture festivals (Avignon festival, Chorégies d'Orange), Provence markets, gastronomic discoveries, wine route, hiking and cycling tours (Via Rhona), amusement park (Spirou and Wave Island) and many other tourist sites typical of our heritage.
+During your stay you can discover around Châteauneuf-du-Pape, the typical Provençal villages and all the activity of a dynamic region.
+Art and culture festivals, Provençal markets, gastronomic discoveries, wine route, hiking and cycling tours, amusement park and many other tourist sites typical of our heritage await you.

 A bowl of scented air

 In Provence, lavender is called blue gold.
 Emblem of the region, its soul said Giono, lavender is indeed omnipresent all year round.
 It is available in a multitude of derivative products, from shops to market stalls.
 Honey, biscuits, herbal teas, perfumes, creams or traditional sachets of dried flowers… Its culture is also expanding, boosted by the worldwide demand for natural cosmetics.
 But to contemplate these flowers, the time window is limited.
 The fields indeed flower briefly generally from mid-June to mid-July, and until the beginning of August on certain sites.
 The Provençal hinterland is finally covered with purplish velvet carpets with heady scents.
 Their lines, as graphic as they are fragrant, are the delight of amateur photographers.
 The Valensole plateau, where the plants stretch as far as the eye can see, is the most popular place.
 Other spots, less crowded, also allow you to enjoy the show, such as the plateau of Albion, that of Claparèdes or Grignan, with the castle of Madame de Sévigné in the background.

 At the village